kfatehi/blog/source/_posts/Crumple-a-post-mortem.md

 This is one of the first and most challenging things I wrote for Crumple.

-We used this to convert Epson Standard Code escape sequences to HTML receipts on the smartphone.
+It is a JavaScript module that we used for parsing and converting Epson Standard Code escape sequences to HTML receipts on the smartphone.

-We also used it in the Terminal to determine attributes of a print payload in order to employ rules defined for a given store.
+We also used it in the Terminal under Node.js to determine attributes of a print payload in order to employ rules defined for a given store.

-Written in pure javascript.

 ### The Terminal

-A beaglebone-based hardware platform that runs our Node.js software to capture receipts and send it to the backend.
+The name we used for our custom software and the physical beaglebone black it runs on.
+It runs Debian and Node.js to capture receipts and send it to the backend.

 It operates as a physical **Man in the Middle** between the point of sale and the receipt printer.
 It supports serial (FTDI) and/or the beaglebone's USB client interface with the ability to masquerade as a printer.